The Thermostat Problem

 At first, that sounds liberating.
 In some ways, it is.
 Nobody gets to tell me what to do.
 Nobody gets to impose their expectations on me.
 I am free to choose my own path, define my own values, and decide for myself what matters.

-But when we sever ourselves from obligation, we often sever ourselves from meaning.
+But when we sever ourselves from obligation and growth, we often sever ourselves from meaning.

 When we refuse to belong to anything larger than ourselves, we lose access to purposes large enough to justify sacrifice.
 We gain freedom, but lose direction.
 We gain autonomy, but lose transcendence.
 We gain choice, but lose our why.